 It is time to deliver health care for everyone.
 Minnesota and the U.S. already spend twice as much on health care as people in other nations.
 Yet we have health outcomes that are much worse than comparable countries.

 Senator Marty has long supported efforts to cover more people, including Minnesota Care and the Affordable Care Act in Washington.
-However, it is time to stop trying to help more people qualify for care and start ensuring that everyone receives care.
+However, it is time to stop trying to help more people find insurance when we should start ensuring that everyone receives care.

 The biggest reason that some Democrats won’t fight for it?
 Persuaded by those powerful interests, they say it isn’t politically realistic.
-What is actually unrealistic is the notion that we continue to pay double for a bureaucratic system that leaves many sick people without care and burns out doctors by forcing them to spend their time on insurance paperwork rather than caring for patients.
+However, what is really unrealistic is the notion that we continue to pay double for a bureaucratic system that leaves many sick people without care and burns out doctors by forcing them to spend their time on insurance paperwork rather than caring for patients.

 Why the Minnesota Health Plan would cost less, despite covering everyone